 Farmers growing MON 810 are the first to observe any effects related to the GM event (adverse as well as beneficial) should they occur.
 Therefore, two of the four GS approaches are focused on the farmer, i.e., the farmer questionnaire and Bayer's product stewardship efforts.
 For the farmer questionnaires, a sample size of 2 436 interviews was calculated to achieve the demands as specified in Appendix 1.
 These demands are very stringent to reduce false test decisions to a minimum.
 To achieve this sample size even in the case of questionnaires having to be excluded from the survey e.g. because of low quality, this number was rounded to 2 500 questionnaires.
-Since the first implementation of farmer interviews, more than 3 750 farmers have been questioned about their experience with MON 810 and in particular about any observations or effects in the field that were different for MON 810 compared to conventional maize hybrids.
-As this year's PMEM report aims to describe the outcomes of the 2020 growing season, the results of the farmer questionnaires conducted in
+Since the first implementation of farmer interviews, more than 4 100 farmers have been questioned about their experience with MON 810 and in particular about any observations or effects in the field that were different for MON 810 compared to conventional maize hybrids.
+As this year's PMEM report aims to describe the outcomes of the 2021 growing season, the results of the farmer questionnaires conducted in 2021 are provided.
+None of the reports for which the results were statistically analysed identified a statistically meaningful effect indicating adverse effects to human or animal health, or the environment.
+The intended beneficial effects were observed in those reports as being evaluated in MON 810 fields compared to conventional maize fields.

-5 Please note that CropLife Europe has taken over all the responsibilities of EuropaBio in coordinating activities of technology providers on the post-market environmental monitoring of GM crops as of 1st January 2021.
+&lt;sup>5 Please note that CropLife Europe has taken over all the responsibilities of EuropaBio in coordinating activities of technology providers on the post-market environmental monitoring of GM crops as of 1st January 2021.